vagnermaltauro/template-nextjs13/README.md

 ## **After your pull request is merged**, you can safely delete your branch.

-Made with ♥ by Vagner Maltauro
+Made with ♥ by Vagner Willian Maltauro